fplab/ui-for-pl/src/itp.rst

-Now there are `more features, <http://proofgeneral.inf.ed.ac.uk/htmlshow.php?title=Proof+General+user+manual&file=releases%2FProofGeneral%2Fdoc%2FProofGeneral%2FProofGeneral_2.html>`_ supported by proof general, such as proof by pointing (appropraite tactics or lemmas are automatically applied when clicking on a subterm of a goal) and proof-tree visualization.
+Now there are `more features, <http://proofgeneral.inf.ed.ac.uk/htmlshow.php?title=Proof+General+user+manual&file=releases%2FProofGeneral%2Fdoc%2FProofGeneral%2FProofGeneral_2.html>`_ supported by proof general, such as proof by pointing (appropriate tactics or lemmas are automatically applied when clicking on a subterm of a goal) and proof-tree visualization.

 Geometry Interactive Theorem Prover (GTP)
 =========================================

+Geometry Interactive Theorem Provers (GTP) are used for proving geometric properties.

 GTPs has potential for education.
 This book describes a possible direction of developing GTP: